 One of the things that makes the oath worth the effort is to think that it all began in Genesis.
-Our fathers were fighting their fathers and our grandmothers were fighting their grandfathers and on and on and on into the sepia foundations of America and the world.
+Our fathers fought their fathers and our grandmothers fought their grandfathers and on and on and on into the sepia foundations of America and the world.

 Which is why it always sucks to hear the officially licensed gatekeepers whip out their “Well, Actuallys” in reunion DVDs or gameday programs or lecture series’ to tell you that for a variety of reasons the soul-wracking hatred and marrow-sealed contempt Auburn harbors for the University of Alabama was until the early 60s mostly reserved for Georgia Tech and Georgia and blah blah blah.

 And yet… listen…

 Listen to the living, heaving, raise-your-sword spirit at the 1956 Beat Bama pep rally.
 Hell rides on the voice of mic man Jimmy Crain.
 He has given his voice and the Lord is using it.
 Auburn has beaten Alabama two years in a row, by scores of 28-0 and 26-0.
 They’re a year away from a national championship.
 They’re 60 minutes away from beating Alabama 34-7.
 They’re a year from beating them 40-0.
 They’re two years away from Bear Bryant.
 In the mid-50s, Bama was nothing.

 Now let us listen to Shug… and you tell me what he values: